Skip to main content

 Configuration

-Once we are done with the installation we can go ahead and select the component modules that we wish to use by importing them in app.modules.ts:
+With installation done, we can cherry-pick the component modules we want by importing them in app.modules.ts:

 import { MatSnackBarModule, MatDialogModule } from '@angular/material';